Qingyun-Wang/Neural_Network_CNN_LSTM_application_on_Stock_price_prediction/README.md

 1. main.py:                      	   Run main function to start
 2. model_building.py                   script contains model related function and model architechture/hyperparameters
 3. functions.py                        script contains data processing and tool functions
-4. New_result.pdf                      pdf file contains the recent running results.
-If you successfully run the main.py, you will get an updated New_result.pdf
-5. Energy_classification_report etc.   examples of running result.
-If you don't want to run the model youself, you can check these file for reference
-6. Dataset                             a folder contains all the related dataset
+4. Dataset                             a folder contains all the related dataset
-7. environment.yml/requirements.txt    contains the complete package information to build a virtual environment using conda
+5. environment.yml/requirements.txt    contains the complete package information to build a virtual environment using conda
-8. report.csv						   contains the predicted class, true clas and corresponding daily return
-9. model_weight						   contains pre-trained model weight
+6. model_weight						   contains pre-trained model weight

 You can follow these steps to create virtual environment, install necessary package and run the script.